sujithup/FS-mini-project/README.md

 I have implemented SVD algorithm to compress the images in Python language.
 I have also created simple, basic GUI using Tkinter in Python.

 Requirements to run the code:
-1. Python 3.6
+1. Python 3.6.
-2. Tkinter
+2. Tkinter.
-3. NumPy
+3. NumPy.

 How to use the code:
-1. Clone the files into your system
+1. Clone the files into your system.
-2. Open the code in any editor
+2. Open the code in any editor.
-3. Import Numpy, Tkinter packages
+3. Import Numpy, Tkinter packages.
-4. Run GUI.py
+4. Run GUI.py.
-5. Press the '+' button to open the file directory
+5. Press the '+' button to open the file directory.
-6. Choose the image
+6. Choose the image.
-7. Verify the image and path
+7. Verify the image and path.
-8. Click compress button
+8. Click compress button.
-9. save the compressed file in desired location
+9. Save the compressed file in desired location.
+10. Check the console for additional information.